edkhall/crises-and-creativity/README.md

 These processes are simulated to give an ecological context to studies of erasure and similar dynamics.

 ### Contributors
-[Dr. Ken Locey](http://kenlocey.weecology.org/): Biodiversity scientist and Postdoctoral Fellow at Indiana University, Bloomington.
+[Ken Locey](http://kenlocey.weecology.org/): Biodiversity scientist and Postdoctoral Fellow at Indiana University, Bloomington.

-[Dr. Ed Hall](http://www.nrel.colostate.edu/hall-lab/): Systems scientist and Assistant Professor in the Natural Resource Ecology Laboratory at Colorado State University.
+[Ed Hall](http://www.nrel.colostate.edu/hall-lab/): Systems scientist and Assistant Professor in the Natural Resource Ecology Laboratory at Colorado State University.

 [Dan Beachy-Quick](https://english.colostate.edu/author/dbeach/): Poet, Essayist, and Associate Professor of English in the Department of English at Colorado State University.